Learn About LIHEAP in West Virginia

 In addition to the LIHEAP application form, you may also be required to submit documentation proving your income and other household characteristics.
 You may need to submit paycheck stubs, recent heating bills or fuel receipts and statements concluding how living expenses have been met in the past.
 If you turn in your application and additional documentation is needed to determine your eligibility, you will be provided with a deadline to submit this evidence.
 If you exceed the deadline, you may be denied benefits or you may need to re-apply.
 To learn more about how to apply for energy assistance in WV, download and review our informative online guide.

-How much does LIHEAP pay in West Virginia?
+How much could LIHEAP pay in West Virginia?

 West Virginia LIHEAP receives its funding through a federal block grant.
 Therefore, program funding is finite and only provided once a year.
 If there is no funding left for the year, applicants may be denied benefits, even if they meet all eligibility requirements.
 If there is program funding left and an applicant meets all program qualifications, his or her benefit amount is calculated based on: